 As Gabriel pursues his amateur investigating, he starts to discover a long-buried family secret.
 That he comes from a long line of Schattenjägers (shadow hunters), their job was to fight the forces of darkness.
 Part of this had to do with a talisman that held protective powers but was lost by the Schattenjäger who burned the witch from the nightmare sequence.
 As Gabe investigates these murders he becomes aware that all of these things are tied up with a curse that is on his family.

-I’m not going to go into the plot in more depth because in 2013 there was an excellent remaster of this game.
-It did a great job of updating everything and I haven’t finished playing it yet.
-I’ll tell you more when I’m done with it.
+I’m not going to go into the plot in depth because in 2013 there was an excellent remaster of this game.
+It did a great job of updating everything.
+Absolutely worth buying if you love this genre.

 The game-play is standard for its day with the story taking place over the course of ten days.
 Each day requires Gabriel to complete a series of tasks in order to trigger the next day, with plenty of ways to Sierra yourself to death along the way.
 There are also extremely annoying puzzles that have to be solved.
 Honestly, these things were the worst part of the game.
 Not very intuitive and it took you right out of the story.
-Some of these were so out-there that I think their only real purpose was to sell hint-books.
+Some of these were so out there that I honestly, think their only real purpose was to sell hint books.

 Sierra’s specialty was text/graphics adventure gaming.
 Doom was in sight for this genre.
 Literally.
 Doom was released seven days after the first Gabriel Knight was launched.
 FPS games had been around for a couple of years but no one thought that Wolfenstein or Blake Stone was anything but flashes in the pan.
 Doom was a game-changer.
 Sierra Entertainment finally gave in and released Half-Life in 1998, one year before it launched the last Gabriel Knight game.
 Four years later Sierra closed its doors.